SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_OpenMM.md

 ```

 <!-- #region id="z8V0iX70RF1m" -->
-Next we want to plot the histogram as recorded from the simulations.
+Next, we want to plot the histogram as recorded from the simulations.
 <!-- #endregion -->

 ```python id="Mvq9CWdg_qxl"